j0ju/sbc-fw-alchemy/turingpi2-alpine.Dockerfile.d/README.md

  * bmcd
    * tpi works locally
    * is with a dirty hack ported to alpine (not nativly compiled, yet)
-   * !!! bmcd webinterface has issues with authentication !!!
+   * !!! bmcd webinterface has issues with authentication, probaly because /etc/shadow of alpine has different hash format, needs further investigation !!!
  * Network
    * VLANs and Bonding are supported, VLANs tested
    * supports VLANs with proper isolation